janEntikan/panda3d-docs/programming/shaders/list-of-cg-inputs.rst

    The fog color, if applicable.

 ``uniform float4 alight_x``
-   X must be an AmbientLight specified via a shaderInput.
+   X must be an AmbientLight specified via a shader_input.
 Contains the color of the light.

 ``uniform float4x4 dlight_x``
-   X must be an DirectionalLight specified via a shaderInput.
+   X must be an DirectionalLight specified via a shader_input.
 Row 0 is color, row 1 is specular, row 2 is model-space direction, row 3 is model-space pseudo half-angle.

 ``uniform float4 plane_x``
-   X must be an PlaneNode specified via a shaderInput.
+   X must be an PlaneNode specified via a shader_input.
 Contains the four terms of the plane equation.

 ``uniform float4 clipplane_0``